databio/sciquill/README.md

 --csl path/to/style.csl
 ```

-## Adding page numbers

-To add page numbers:

-1. put the PDF document into the `tex_utilities/addpages.tex` file.
-2. Run: `pdflatex addpages.tex`
-3. Page numbers are added at addpages.pdf!

 ## Separate citation lists (how to separate bibliography into its own file)

-Some grants want a separate reference list; other grants want references just
-right at the end of the document that references them.
-The latter is the
+By default, pandoc will include your references cited just right at the end of
+the document.
+That works for some grants, but others want a separate reference
-default, but for the former, we need to do 2 things: 1) make a bibliography-only
+list.
+To do this, we need to do 2 things: 1) make a bibliography-only file; 2)
-file; 2) suppress the bibliography in the main file.
+suppress the bibliography in the main file.

 1. make a bibliography-only file